Materials-Consortia/OPTIMADE/optimade.md

     * `"CCaO3"`
     * `"(CH3)3N+ - [CH2]2-OH = Me3N+ - CH2 - CH2OH"`
 * **Querying**:
-    * The free-form nature of this property is likely to make queries on it across different databases inconsistent.
+    * Note: the free-form nature of this property is likely to make queries on it across different databases inconsistent.
-    * A filter that match an exactly given formula: `chemical_formula_descriptive="(H2O)2 Na"`.
+    * A filter that matches an exactly given formula: `chemical_formula_descriptive="(H2O)2 Na"`.
     * A filter that does a partial match: `chemical_formula_descriptive CONTAINS "H2O"`.

 ### <a name="h.6.2.5">6.2.5. chemical\_formula\_reduced</a>

 * **Description**: The reduced chemical formula for a structure as a string with element symbols and integer chemical proportion numbers.
+The proportion number is omitted if it is 1.
 * **Requirements/Conventions**:
     * Element names MUST have proper capitalization (e.g., `"Si"`, not `"SI"` for "silicon").
     * Elements MUST be placed in alphabetical order, followed by their integer chemical proportion number.